 Dentures in Modesto are great for restoring your smile and your self-confidence, but they do take some getting used to, and may require you to make some adjustments to your diet.

 There are a few foods, in particular, that you may want to avoid to stay comfortable and avoid difficulties while eating with your new dentures.
-In this blog from Downey Park Family Dental, we’ll discuss a few of our top recommendations for new denture wearers.
+In this blog from Downey Park Family Dental, we’ll discuss a few of our top recommendations of foods to avoid for new denture wearers.

+For new wearers in particular, there are a few things you can't eat with dentures.
 First, you should avoid sticky and gummy foods like gummy candies, caramel, taffy, and other such sticky and gummy foods.
 They can pull on your dentures and dislodge them, and the sugary food itself can get stuck underneath your dentures and irritate the underlying gums.
-Limit your consumption of these foods, and make sure to clean your mouth thoroughly after eating them to keep your mouth healthy.
+Limit your consumption of these foods with dentures, and make sure to clean your mouth thoroughly after eating them to keep your mouth healthy.

 Some types of foods have small bits and pieces that are hard to chew with your dentures, and can get stuck between your dentures and gums, causing irritation.
 This includes things like sesame seeds on rolls or bagels, popcorn shards and kernels, and some types of shelled nuts and seeds.